Authentic Lessons for 21st Century Learning

 Extend

-Students will write a two minute paper answering ONE of the following: How has your life (either now or in the past) been like the drowning man?
+After students have completed the Graffiti Literature assignment, move to slide 9.
+Students will write a Two-Minute Paper answering ONE of the following: How has your life (either now or in the past) been like the drowning man?
 How is your life opposite of the drowning man?

-During the Two-Minute paper, students must write the entire time.
+During the writing, students must write the entire time.
 They are not allowed to stop writing.
-Assure students that the goal of the paper is to get ideas across, not necessarily excel at spelling, grammar, and mechanics.
+Assure students that the goal of the paper is to get ideas across, not necessarily to excel at spelling, grammar, and mechanics.

 Evaluate